cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-log-collector.md

 **`-skip-coordinator`**

 When running `gp_log_collector`, the generated tarball can be very large.
-Use this option to skip Greenplum Coordinator log collection when only Greenplum Segment logs are required.
+Use this option to skip Cloudberry Coordinator log collection when only Cloudberry Segment logs are required.

 **`-with-gpbackup`**

-Beginning with Greenplum 6.22, this option enables you to collect logs related to backup and restore.
+This option enables you to collect logs related to backup and restore.

 With this option, `gpsupport` collects these log files from `$GPADMIN_HOME/gpAdminLogs`: